yui-mhcp/text_to_speech/README.md

 #### Problems and solutions

-However there are some problems with this approach :
+There are some issues with the above approach :
-- A perfect generalization to new speakers is really hard because it requires datasets with many speakers (more than 1k) which is really rare in `Text-To-Speech` datasets
+- A perfect generalization to new speakers is really hard as it requires datasets with many speakers (more than 1k), which is really rare in `Text-To-Speech` datasets
-- The audio should be good quality to avoid creating noise in the output voices
+- The audio should be good quality, to avoid creating noise in the output voices
 - The `Speaker Encoder` must be good enough to well separate speakers
-- The `Speaker Encoder` must be able to embed speakers in a relevant way so that the `Tacotron` model can extract useful information on the speaker's prosody
+- The `Speaker Encoder` must be able to embed speakers in a relevant way, such that the `Tacotron` model can extract useful information on the speaker's prosody

-For the 1st problem, there is no real solution except combining different datasets as I did with the `CommonVoice`, `VoxForge` and `SIWIS` datasets
+For the 1st issue, there is no real solution, except combining different datasets, as done in the example notebooks, with the `CommonVoice`, `VoxForge` and `SIWIS` datasets

-Another solution is to train a good quality model and fine-tune it with a small amount of data on a particular speaker.
-The big advantage of this approach is that you can train a new model really fast with less than 20min of audio from the speaker (which is impossible with a classical single-speaker model training).
+Another solution is to train a low quality model (i.e. trained with many noisy data), and fine-tune it with a small amount of good quality data on a particular speaker.
+The big advantage of this approach is that you can train a new model really fast with less than 20min of annotated audio from the speaker (which is impossible with a classical single-speaker model training).

-For the second point, pay attention to have good quality audio : my experiments have shown that with the original datasets (which are quite poor quality), the model *never* learned anything
+For the second point, pay attention to have good quality audio : my experiments have shown that with the original datasets (which contains quite poor quality data), the model *never* converges

 However there exists a solution : preprocessing !
-My `utils/audio` folder has many powerful preprocessing functions for `noise reduction` (using the [noisereduce](https://pypi.org/project/noisereduce/) library) and `audio silence trimming` (which is really important for the model)
+The `utils/audio` module contains many powerful preprocessing functions for `noise reduction` (using the [noisereduce](https://pypi.org/project/noisereduce/) library) and `audio silence trimming` (which is really important for the model)

 For the 2 last points, read the next section on `speaker encoder`

 #### The Speaker Encoder (SE)

-The SE part must be able to differentiate speakers and embed them in a meaningful way.
+The SE part should be able to differentiate speakers, and embed (encode in a 1-D vector) them in a *meaningful* way (i.e. to be able to differenciate them).

 The model used in the paper is a 3-layer `LSTM` model with a normalization layer and trained with the [GE2E](https://ieeexplore.ieee.org/abstract/document/8462665) loss.
 The problem is that training this model is **really slow** and took 2 weeks on 4 GPU's in the CorentinJ master thesis (cf his [github](https://github.com/CorentinJ/Real-Time-Voice-Cloning))

-This idea was not possible for me (because I do not have 4 GPU's :smile: ) so I tried something else : use my [AudioSiamese](https://github.com/yui-mhcp/siamese_networks) model !
-Indeed, the objective of this model is to create speakers' embeddings and try to minimize distance between embeddings from a same speaker so, why not !
+This idea was not possible for me (because I do not have 4 GPU's :smile: ), so I have tested something else : use the [AudioSiamese](https://github.com/yui-mhcp/siamese_networks) model !
+The objective of this model is to create speakers' embeddings, and try to minimize distance between embeddings from a same speaker, which is equivalent to the `GE2E` training objective !

-My experiments have shown 2 interesting results :
+Experiments have shown 2 interesting results :
 1. An `AudioSiamese` trained on raw audio is quite good for `speaker verification` but embeds in a non-meaningful way for `Tacotron` so the result were quite poor
 2. An `AudioSiamese` trained on mel-spectrogram (same parameters as the `Tacotron mel function`) is as good for `speaker verification` but seems to extract more meaningful information !

 The big advantage is that in less than 1 training night you can have your `Speaker Encoder` and use it which is crazy : 1 night on single GPU instead of 2 weeks on 4 GPU's !

-Furthermore in a visual comparison of embeddings made by the `3-layer LSTM` encoder and my `Siamese Network` encoder, they seem really similar
+Furthermore in a visual comparison of embeddings made by the `3-layer LSTM` encoder and my `Siamese Network` encoder, they seem quite similar

 ## The *partial* Transfer Learning procedure